 Mike Davis, PhD, is leading the way in 3D-printed heart valve research for children with CHD by eliminating the need for multiple valve replacement surgeries as they grow.

-The Children’s Heart Research and Outcomes Center (HeRO) is a research partnership between Children’s, Emory University, and the Walter H. Coulter Department of Biomedical Engineering at the Georgia Tech College of Engineering and Emory University.
+The Children’s Heart Research and Outcomes Center (HeRO) is a research partnership between Children’s, Emory University and the Walter H. Coulter Department of Biomedical Engineering at the Georgia Tech College of Engineering.
 HeRO seeks to reduce the morbidity of pediatric heart disease and leads the transformation of focused cardiac research into innovative therapies for young patients.
 Some of the primary focus areas of this research include regenerative and nanomedicine technologies, cardiac development, cardiac outcomes, cardiac devices and neurodevelopmental studies.

 HeRO strives to create the next generation of pediatric-specific therapies through cutting-edge research using nanotechnology and stem cells, resulting in a better understanding of normal and abnormal cardiovascular development.
 Our researchers look at the whole picture and consider what will happen to these children from a neurodevelopmental standpoint as they age.
 By studying daily function and long-term outcomes, HeRO aims to have a better understanding of how to help children with heart disease regain normal function.
 This approach blends fundamental basic science with translational and clinical medicine to improve the quality of life for children with congenital heart disease.